- College of Osteopathic Medicine

 M.S. in Forensic Sciences - Forensic Biology/DNA

-The Master of Forensic Science with a concentration in Forensic Biology/DNA is designed for individuals pursuing careers as forensic scientists, research analyst, scientific laboratory technician, university instructor or toxicologist.
+The Master of Forensic Science with a concentration in Forensic Biology/DNA is designed for individuals pursuing careers as forensic scientists, DNA analyst, research analyst, scientific laboratory technician, or university instructor.
 More than 90 percent of our graduates have reported having either related career positions or entered an advanced degree program within three months of graduation.

 The master’s program requires 39 graduate credit hours and may be completed full-time or part-time.